 Board of the Traffic Museums 2020

-The other members of the Board are Outi Penninkangas (Media Museum Rupriikki), Jenni Ahto-Hakonen (Radio and TV Museum Mastola), Kimmo Antila (Postal Museum), Pia Paukku (Finnish Maritime Museum), Pia Illikainen (Finnish Aviation Museum) and Saila Linnahalme from Päivälehti Museum.
+The other members of the Board are Heidi Rytky (Mobilia), Outi Penninkangas (Media Museum Rupriikki), Tuulia Tuomi (Radio and TV Museum Mastola), Heini Oikkonen-Kerman (Technology Museum), Tiina Lehtinen (Finnish Railway Museum), Pia Paukku (Finnish Maritime Museum), Pia Illikainen (Finnish Aviation Museum) and Saila Linnahalme from Päivälehti Museum.

 The association hosts a webshop, where you can find exciting and fun products from all the museums!
 The webshop also has international delivery options.